 There is a small archaeological museum, exhibiting fragments of Roman pottery and statues of various sites around the province, including Lacipo (Casares) and Villa de Rio Verde, (Marbella).
 You can also see Moorish ceramics and other artefacts found on the site.

-Unfortunately there is no direct walking route between the Alcazaba and its neighbouring fortress situated further up the hill, the Gibralfaro, over the Coracha ridge of land which joins the two castles.
+Unfortunately there is still no direct walking route between the Alcazaba and its neighbouring fortress situated further up the hill, the Gibralfaro, over the Coracha ridge of land which joins the two castles.
 From Plaza Aduana take Calle Juan Temboury and follow the path up the hill.
 Allow a good 40 mins and take water in the summer.
 There is a number 35 bus from oposite the town hall on the nearby Alamena

 Summer: 09.00 hrs to 20.00 hrs (1st April to 31st October)